 What Google says about topical authority

-Though it's often discussed in the SEO world, Google didn’t coin the term “topical authority,” and doesn’t explicitly use it as a ranking factor.
+Though it's often discussed in the SEO world, Google didn't coin the term "topical authority" and doesn't explicitly use it as a ranking factor.

-6 steps to build topical authority
+6 strategies to build topical authority

 Here are six ways to build topical authority in your niche which you can use as a template.